 In this lesson, students will learn that although plants and people obtain nutrients differently, they both need proper amounts of nutrients to grow and be healthy.

-- People and Plants Need Nutrients worksheet & answer key
+- People and Plants Need Nutrients activity sheet & answer key

 - People and Plants Need Nutrients chart

 People and Plants Need Nutrients Activity Sheet Key